-This recipe is fairly simple in that it requires NO PECTIN, and only three ingredients to make some incredible tasting marmalade!
+This rhubarb-orange marmalade recipe is fairly simple in that it requires NO PECTIN, and only three ingredients to make some incredible tasting jam!
 If you prefer a “not as chunky” JAM that uses Pectin to make this same flavor combo, be sure and check out my recipe for Rhubarb-Orange Jam… that recipe uses a slightly different process for preparing the jam.

 Before beginning, prepare your water bath canner, jars and lids, according to canning and manufacturer guidelines.
 Place rhubarb and granulated sugar into a large soup pot or Dutch oven.